npryce/code-guide/README.md

     SomeCodeFactoryFactoryImpl.getSomeCodeFactory().getSomeCode().callIt();
     //|.

-For the rest of this document we'll assume you're using a language where line comments start with "#", but everything applies to other line-comment syntax.
+The rest of this document describes using the tool with a language that has line comments starting with "#", but the documentation applies to just as well languages with a different line-comment syntax.

 Adjacent #| comments are treated as a single block of Markdown syntax.
 Regions can be nested but not overlap.